Holistic Approaches to Chronic Kidney Disease

-Dr. Derek Duval, VMD - "Do high protein diets causes renal
+Dr. Derek Duval, VMD - "Do high protein diets causes kidney

 failure?
-No. In dogs they have removed 7/8 of the renal mass and
+No. In dogs they have removed 7/8 of the kidney mass and

 then placed them on diets of various protein level and quality.

-Dietary protein had no effect on the development of renal failure.
+Dietary protein had no effect on the development of kidney failure.

 In cats similar studies suggest that dietary protein level is not

-raw chicken ot turkey meats ( any type of artificial foods that come in
+raw chicken or turkey meats ( any type of artificial foods that come in

 tin or wrapper are full of chemical/toxins which will only continue to burden the kidneys and add more toxins in the body.